wpswings/wallet-system-for-woocommerce/README.md

 ##  WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN:

 * Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.
-* Customers can see their transactions made using the wallet (credit/debit).
+* Customers can see their wallet transactions (credit/debit).
 * Customers can transfer their wallet amount to other users.
-* The merchant can see wallet amounts and the transaction history (filter by users) of all users.
+* The merchant can see the wallet balance and the transaction history of all users (filter by users).
 * Merchants can add or remove funds to the wallets of all their customers in bulk.
 * Customers will receive notifications on; wallet top-up by the merchant, upon low wallet balance, and the deduction of wallet amount.
-* Allow customers to earn wallet credit or amount both daily login and submitting reviews on your product pages.
+* Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
-*  If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in payment method selection.
+* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and will show in the payment method selection.
-*  If the WooCommerce wallet amount is less than the order total, it will appear in the order details section during checkout and customers can use it to get discounts.
+* If the WooCommerce wallet amount is less than the order total, it will appear in the order details section during checkout, and customers can use it to get discounts.
 * Merchants can see all wallet recharge orders (wallet top-up by customers) in a separate order list in the WooCommerce section.
 * Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users' wallets.
 * The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.